mahesh-panchal/nextflow-quarto-multiqc-demo/README.md

-# nextflow-fastqc-quarto
+# Nextflow Quarto MultiQC workflow

-Using Quarto within Nextflow to make a report
+Proof of concept to include Quarto documents as sections in MultiQC, wrapped up in Nextflow.